From Numbers to Container Strings

 \subsection{Sequentiality}

 A theory is \emph{sequential} whenever it has a good theory of sequences.
 This means that that we need to have sequences, numbers, projection-functions from numbers to objects and a length-function.
 We want to make sequences for all objects of the domain of the theory.
 We demand more than just that, for every standard $n$, we can form sequences of length $n$.
 That idea delivers the weaker notion of \emph{Vaught theory}.
-We ask that, theory internally, whenever we have a sequence, we can adjoin any object as the end of the sequence.
+We ask that, theory-internally, whenever we have a sequence, we can adjoin any object at the end of the sequence.

 As we see, the notion of \emph{sequentiality} is rather complex.
-Fortunately, it has a much simpler definition.
-Given that a theory satisfies this simple definition, we can, via a huge bootstrap, build the numbers, sequences, projections, length from it.\footnote{One can show that it is essential here that the translation is not identity preserving for the numbers.} Here is the simple definition.
-A theory is sequential iff it directly interprets the theory {\sf AS}.
+Fortunately, it can be given a much simpler definition.
+Given that a theory satisfies this simple definition, we can, via a huge bootstrap, build the numbers, sequences, projections, length from it.\footnote{One can show that it is essential here that the translation is not identity preserving for the numbers.} We treat the simple definition for the one-sorted case.
+A one-sorted theory is sequential iff it $\mf o$-directly interprets the theory {\sf AS}.
 The theory {\sf AS} is a theory in the language with one binary predicate $\in$, axiomatised by the following principles.

 \begin{enumerate}[{\sf as}1.] \item $\vdash \exists x\, \forall y\; y\not\in x$ \item $\vdash \exists z\, \forall u\, (u\in z \iff (u \in x \vee u=y))$ \end{enumerate}

 It is nicer to give {\sf AS} a two sorted format, which we call {\sf FAC} or Frege-style Adjunctive Class Theory.
 It is a two-sorted theory with a sort $\mf o$ of objects and a sort $\mf c$ of classes/concepts.
 We use capital letters to range over the sort $\mf c$.
 We have a binary predicate $\in$ of type $\mf{oc}$ and a Frege function $\digamma$ if type $\mf{co}$.
 The theory is axiomatised as follows. \begin{enumerate}[{\sf fac}1.] \item $\vdash \exists X\, \forall y\, y\not \in X$ \item $\vdash \exists Z\, \forall u\, (u \in Z \iff (u\in X\vee u=y))$ \item $\vdash \digamma (X) = \digamma(Y) \to X=Y$ \end{enumerate}